aggregat4/shard/README.md

    and when it exists it is used to render the directory itself.

 I opt for the third design.
 In both cases some thought needs to go into how we identify pages and refer to the from other pages.
 How to guarantee a unique name?
 I tend towards using the page's relative path in the hierarchy for this.
 This is naturally unique, but it is of course also subject to change.
 But since we need to deal with change anyhow with renames we need to implement replaces after renames.

-Wiki pages are explicitly not called ".shardwiki" so they are easily visible for editing.

-Wiki pages are Markdown or similar plain text markup. (syntax extensions? includes? constrain syntax? what? see offline wiki requirements in notes) example of file based syntax:
-	/home/boris/foowiki
-		shardwiki
-		attachment1.pdf
-		attachment2.png
-		myfirstrootchild/
-			shardwiki
-		mysecondrootchild/
-			shardwiki

 ## Configuration
 * shard server configuration is kept in an application.conf, HOCON notation based config file